-You may vote at a variety of locations on election day, November 6, 2018.
+- You may vote at a variety of locations on election day, November 6, 2018.
 To find your local designated polling location, please visit https://indianavoters.in.gov.
-Please note that some counties in others, you may only go to your designated precinct polling location.
+Please note that some counties, you may vote in any vote center location within the county, but in others, you may only go to your designated precinct polling location. - On election day, November 6, 2018, the polls are open for 12 hours from 6AM to 6PM, prevailing local time.